 History of a Changing Campus

-When the Wisconsin State Legislature established the University of Wisconsin-Milwaukee in 1956 as a merger between the Milwaukee State Teachers College and the University of Wisconsin, the site selection process for the new University revolved around the locations of existing Physical Plant services for the two separate schools and a third option – a choice between a foothold in the Central Business District, building a campus within the residential neighborhood on the upper east side, or acquiring land on the County Grounds in Wauwatosa.
-The particulars of the Kenwood campus, as it would come to be known, provoked doubts over land expansion potential and changing the neighborhood character, but also presented benefits in its access to non-campus housing and proximity to cultural, recreational and employment resources.
-To a University already intent on catering to commuter students, its easy access by car and public transportation was seen as an asset, and its limited land for parking as a noteworthy constraint.Learn More
+When the Wisconsin State Legislature established the University of Wisconsin-Milwaukee in 1956 as a merger between the Milwaukee State Teachers College and the University of Wisconsin, the site selection process for the new University revolved around the existing UW location in the central business district, the existing Downer Avenue location residential neighborhood on the upper east side, or a new location that would require acquiring land on the County Grounds in Wauwatosa.
+The Kenwood campus on the upper east side, as it would come to be known, recognized the value of the neighborhood character and benefits of access to non-campus housing and proximity to the lakefront, cultural, recreational and employment resources.
+To a University intent on serving local students, it’s easy access by car and public transportation was seen as an asset.Learn More

 These formal efforts to address changes in student demographics, the city context and the quality and condition of buildings on campus started with ambitious regularity and have since become less regular with more long-term capital development goals.
 In the interim between the official Master Plans from 1972 and 2010, two in-house plans (Year 2000 Master Plan, 1982, prepared by the Master Plan Committee and SARUP Urban Design Plan, 1989, by students and faculty) again analyzed spaces on campus and laid out potential standards for going forward.
 Each Master Plan has attempted to resolve space issues driven by student enrollment, the need for public parking & transportation, and concepts for the image of the campus as distinct from the neighborhood setting.
 However, they retain the initial goal of creating a world class urban University.

-Working around the limitations of a land-locked campus, UWM has also expanded its urban presence considerably by establishing outposts for specialized education in the Continuing Education spaces in the Grand Avenue Mall, the Joseph P. Zilber School of Public Health, the School of Freshwater Sciences, and the Innovation Campus in Wauwatosa.
-The 2010 Master Plan is the latest piece of an evolving effort to shape UWM’s urban campus around its core values, goals as a university, and an understanding of the needs of its students, faculty and community.
+UWM has also expanded its urban presence by establishing outposts for specialized education in the Continuing Education spaces in the Grand Avenue Mall, the Joseph P. Zilber School of Public Health, the School of Freshwater Sciences, Global Water Institute, and Innovation Campus.